jpniederer/Dev-eryday/_drafts/2018-2-18-Weekly-Update-February-12-18.markdown

 categories: Dev-eryday
 ---

 I'm thinking about starting to cut back my reading to focus more on technical books for a while.
 This week I finished *[Apprenticeship Patterns][ap]* and it's got me inspired to step my technical game up.
 I'm thinking that I'll primarily read technical books for at least a month and then assess from there.
-I like pulling from a wide variety of books for ideas so I don't want to limit the subjects I read about in the long term.
-For now though, it's all technical, all the time.
+I like pulling from a wide variety of books for ideas though, so I probably won't limit the subjects I read about for the long term.
+For now it's all technical, all the time.
 It should be a fun experience.

 ![React Logo](https://farm5.staticflickr.com/4755/28414757859_8018e24a12.jpg)

+I spent a lot of time on [Quizlet][ql] this week.
+I've known about the site for a while, but I hadn't really taken advantage of it until now.
+The site is extremely well made.
+I made a study deck over some terms related to nuclear reactors for some stuff I'm learning for work and it's really helping me gain an understanding of what I need to know.
+In fact, this experience has went so well, I think I'll make it a point in future to create decks around anything I want to learn.
+Making flash cards to learn is like test-driven learning.

 Finished
 --------